liuyuanhong1/cuda-2024/README.md

 git commit -m "1_gelu_omp task" git push
 ```
+9. Go to your repo in browser, click **Contribute** button on the top of page, then **Open pull request**.
+Provide meaningfull request title and description, then **Create pull request** (see details [here](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)).

 # Time Measurement
 The following scheme is used to measure task execution time: